ntickoo/c4-final-project-todo-list-serverless/README.md

 You also need to add any necessary resources to the `resources` section of the `serverless.yml` file such as DynamoDB table and S3 bucket.

+* `Email Notifications` - Lambda which contains logic to generate an email notification.
+The notification is scheduled through a cloudwatch event controlled by cron.
 # Frontend

 The `client` folder contains a web application that can use the API that should be developed in the project.